We may earn revenue from the products available on this page and participate in affiliate programs.

-In today’s bowhunting world, if a compound doesn’t wear a price tag of $1,000 or more, many believe it’s not a bow worth looking at.
+Unfortunately, if a compound bow doesn’t wear a $1,000 price tag or more, many believe it’s not worth looking at.
 That’s not the case.
 There are plenty of quality hunting bows out that shoot fantastic and cost half as much as a flagship bow.
 That’s because most budget bows share the same features and technology as flagship bows from a few years ago.
 They have all the impressive performance, just without the high price tag.
 If you’re in the market for a bow that will get the job done, but won’t break the bank, here is a list of the best compound bows for the money.

 The Bear Resurgence is a 32-inch long aluminum bow that weighs 3.9 pounds without any accessories.
 It has a 6.25-inch brace height—which is on the aggressive side—that helps the bow attain an IBO speed rating of 335 feet per second.